The Stefan problem and free targets of optimal Brownian martingale transport: Preliminaries

 For our purpose it is important to understand the barrier set $R^*$.
 It can be characterized by using the dual solutions of $\mathcal{P}(\mu, \nu)$.
 In \cite{PDE19}) they used dynamic programming principle to establish the duality: ${\mathcal P}(\mu,\nu)= {\mathcal D}(\mu,\nu) $ where

 Here, the function $(x, t)\mapsto J_\psi (x, t)$ is called the `value function' which is the result of dynamic programming:

-where $\sigma$ are randomized stopping times.
-Then, it is shown \cite{PDE19} that under the assumptions in Theorem~\ref{thm:optimal-Skorokhod-existence} (in fact for more general $\mu$ and $\nu$), there exists an optimal dual function $ \psi^* \in LSC\cap H^1_0$.
-The barrier set $R^*$ then is given by
+where $\sigma$ are randomized stopping times. {\red The strict monotonicity assumption on $L$ \eqref{eqn:monotone-assumption} for type (I) and (II) implies (forward or backward) time-monotonicity of the function $J_\psi$. } Also, it is shown \cite{PDE19} that under the assumptions in Theorem~\ref{thm:optimal-Skorokhod-existence} (in fact for more general $\mu$ and $\nu$), there exists an optimal dual function $ \psi^* \in LSC\cap H^1_0$. {\red Then the barrier set, the barrier function $s^*$, and the optimal stopping time $\tau^*$ of \eqref{eqn:problem-OSP} are given by }